Automating Workspace Setup with a Simple Batch Script

 How the Script Functions

-The script is built from a few simple but powerful components.
+The script is built from simple but powerful components, enhanced with intelligent process checking.

 Three primary launch methods are used: